ibm-cloud-docs/sap/sap-power-virtual-server-mig-db-db2.md

 | HADR_REMOTE_INST   | \<db2 instance name\>     | \<db2 instance name\>     | The other node's IBM Db2 instance name (not the database name) |
 | LOGINDEXBUILD      | `ON`                      | `ON`                      | Set to `ON` on for both hosts             |
 | HADR_SYNCMODE      | \<a valid sync mode\>     | \<a valid sync mode\>     | See [HADR Synchronization Mode](https://www.ibm.com/docs/en/db2/11.5?topic=hadr-synchronization-mode){: external} |
-{: caption="Table 2.
-HADR parameter overview, both servers" caption-side="bottom"}
+{: caption="HADR parameter overview, both servers" caption-side="bottom"}

 Local and remote hostnames (`HADR_LOCAL_HOST` and `HADR_REMOTE_HOST`) must be turned on for both systems. `HADR_LOCAL_HOST` is always the hostname of the node.
 The configuration command is run on and the remote host is the hostname of the respective other system.